 This post includes affiliate links.

-Sometimes one needs a quick and pretty free crochet pattern to use in order to make lots and lots of items as holidays gift, for craft fairs or to just sell online or locally.
+Sometimes one needs a quick and pretty free crochet pattern to make lots and lots of items as holidays gifts.
+You can make for craft fairs or to just sell online or locally.
 Well, this Snowflake Christmas Bell is perfect for such times.

 All you pretty much need to know is how to crochet single crochets into the center which is also called the waistcoat stitch aka knit stitch for which I have a very detailed and popular tutorial HERE.

 Furthermore, you will need to be able to use a pixelgraph in order to crochet this project.
 Some people might find this difficult or challenging, but is actually not difficult at all.

 When using pixelgraphs you will simply make one stitch, in this case a waistcoat stitch, per pixel or tiny square.
 That’s it.
 Super easy.

 We will use 3 colors in total for this Snowflake Christmas Bell, in order to make it reversible.
 So, one side will have a light blue background with a white snowflake and the other side will have a dark blue background with a white snowflake.

 In order to make the Snowflake Christmas Bell washable, in case it gets dusty, it will need to be 100% cotton yarn.
 I have used many different cotton yarn types before, but I do have an absolute favorite as it super soft as you work with and when using the finished product.

 My favorite cotton yarn is Knit Picks Dishie yarn.
 If you have never used it, you should give it a try!
 It is so worth every penny (not that is is expensive), but I will always pick this yarn over any other 100% cotton yarn.